Conflict – the foundation of every novel bled onto the page.

 THING ONE – From Conflict Comes Everything

 Lots of people debate what the most important aspect of a novel is: plot or characters.
-To me, that’s a chicken and eggs, and I hate both chicken and eggs, so let’s sweep them under the give-a-shit rug and discuss what IS the most important part of your novel:
+To me, that’s like asking chicken or eggs?
+I hate both chicken and eggs, so let’s sweep them under the give-a-shit rug and discuss what IS the most important part of your novel:

 two 1: Harry Potter and the Philosopher’s Stone – The main conflict comes from a prophecy made by professor Trelawney: a boy born at the end of July will defeat the dark Lord Voldemort.
 There’s your conflict, a prophecy of defeat.
 This spawns the need for a boy character in which the evil wizard can make an orphan and fuck himself up in the process.
 The first book is based on his return from death to finish the job he started.
 And there is the entire plot and characters.